infiniflow/ragflow/README.md

 INFO:werkzeug:Press CTRL+C to quit
 ```

-5. In your browser, enter the IP address of your server and now you can try it out.
+5. In your web browser, enter the IP address of your server as prompted.
+   *The show is on!*

 ## 🔧 Configurations